sada-kubsad/NetworkDesign/README.md

 -

 # Next Steps:
-- In phase 2, are cutting over just VPN, not internet?
+- Currently In phase 2, are cutting over just VPN, not internet.
+Need confirmation (from Mays/Broadcom) that VPN and Internet cut over at different times.
 - Build out phases 3 and 4.